telethar/ALttPDoorRandomizer/docs/Customizer.md

   door_shuffle: basic
 ```

 Player 1's settings will be determined by rolling the mystery weights and player 2's setting will be default except for those two specified in his section.
-Each settings should be consistent with the CLI arguments.
+Each setting should be consistent with the CLI arguments.
+Simple weighted settings are supported here.
+If you need sub-weights though, use a separate yaml file.

 Start inventory is not supported here.
 It has a separate section.